petergoes/petergoes.nl/content/blog/differentiate-ssr-states-in-a-web-component/index.md

 But, it gets the job done.
 And as long as there is no standardised way of server side rendering a Web Component, we will be tied to custom implementations like this one.

 So, now that I got that out of my head, I am going to focus on serialising the css of the Web Component.
 That is something I am struggling with for quite some time now.

+Do you have any comments?
+Please reach out at [@petergoes](https://twitter.com/petergoes)